-- (b) by the false attribution of joint authorship in relation to a work of sole authorship, - and such a false attribution infringes the right of every person to whom authorship of any description is, whether rightly or wrongly, attributed. - (5) The provisions of this section also apply (with any necessary adaptations) in relation to a film which was, or is alleged to have been, jointly directed, as they apply to a work which is, or is alleged to be, a work of joint authorship. - A film is "jointly directed" if it is made by the collaboration of 2 or more directors and the contribution of each director is not distinct from that of the other director or directors.
+- (a) by any false statement as to the authorship of a work of joint authorship; and - (b) by the false attribution of joint authorship in relation to a work of sole authorship, and such a false attribution infringes the right of every person to whom authorship of any description is, whether rightly or wrongly, attributed.

+(5) The provisions of this section also apply (with any necessary adaptations) in relation to a film which was, or is alleged to have been, jointly directed, as they apply to a work which is, or is alleged to be, a work of joint authorship.

+A film is jointly directed (合作導演) if it is made by the collaboration of 2 or more directors and the contribution of each director is not distinct from that of the other director or directors.
+(Amended E.R.
+2 of 2019)